-Heal your gut eBook from Supercharged foods — This is a sucessful, step by step protocol you can use to help to restore your gut.
+Heal your gut eBook from Supercharged foods — This is a successful, step by step protocol you can use to help to restore your gut.
 It has 50 recipes and great information.

 Nutrition and wellness programs:

 The Institute of Integrative Nutrition — If you are interested in learning to be a health coach, or to use the holistic wellness deep dive training for your own personal health concerns, then the IIN training course could be for you.
 I really loved my IIN course and found I could fit it into my busy lifestyle.
-At IIN I was trained in more than one hundred dietary theories and studied a variety of practical lifestyle coaching methods.
 It is a supportive nurturing environment to learn, grow and meet other like-minded individuals.
 You can get a free curriculum guide here.

 The GAPS Protocol — The Gut and Psychology Syndrome was created by Dr Natasha Campbell-McBride MD, MMedSci (Neurology), MMedSci (Human Nutrition) in 2004 after working with hundreds of children and adults with neurological and psychiatric conditions, such as autism spectrum disorders, ADD/ ADHD, schizophrenia, dyslexia, depression, obsessive-compulsive disorder and other neurological and psychiatric problems.
 It is also very useful for other issues as it focuses on healing the Gut primarily.
 Any one with leaky gut will find this interesting reading.